Strategy & Operations Senior Advisor

 The role also supports continuous improvement and operational excellence across technology/systems, insights and analytics for the L&C portfolio

+To support high-quality operational delivery of the L&C portfolio, plan, and governance, support the portfolio strategy, process optimisation, manage third-party delivery partners, activate internal delivery networks, cross portfolio insights and provide standard methodology tools and processes for operational activities.

-Manage the delivery, deployment, and demand/capacity of selected learning and development (L&C) projects, both physical and digital, ensuring alignment with experience design standards.
+Responsibility for delivery, deployment and demand/capacity management of selected L&C offers (physical and digital) in line with experience design standards set by portfolio owners working in multi-disciplinary teams.

-Collaborate with multi-disciplinary teams to support the development and execution of delivery tools, processes, and data models for L&C projects.
+Support the development and execution of delivery tools, approaches, processes, planning and data models for L&C offers

-Build strong relationships with global and local teams to activate L&C projects, including regional and site-based learning delivery teams.
+Establish relationships with global and local P&C and business networks to support activation of L&C offers including regional and site-based learning delivery teams.

-Assist with portfolio governance, including budget management and forecasting (~$20 million), in coordination with L&C leadership and project owners.
+Support portfolio governance on finance budget and forecasting along with input collated from the L&C LT and offer owners (~$20 million of spend).

-Work closely with internal and external delivery partners, such as Learning Services, People Analytics, Finance, Procurement, and third-party vendors, to ensure smooth and efficient delivery.
+Coordinate with relevant delivery partners (internal and external), to enable smooth and efficient delivery.
+Key partners include S+S Learning Services, People Analytics, P&C partnering, third party partners, Finance and Procurement.

 At least 5 years’ experience in talent management, leadership development, learning or human resources directing teams or projects with significant operational delivery requirements.